You want smart political talk without the meltdowns?

 What do you see?

-And you're in you're on the ground in Israel.
+And you're on the ground in Israel.

-So it is a long mission that will take time.
+So it is a long mission.

-It's it's not going to be ended in a few weeks.
+It is not going to be ended in a few weeks.

-When you say that you mean that there will no longer be an ability of Hamas to fire rockets into question of Israel period end of sentence that that threat will forever be removed.
+When you say that, you mean that there will no longer be an ability of Hamas to fire rockets into Israel, period, end of sentence.

 Yeah.

-And it's not about if they uh want to do it or intend to do it or wish to do it.
+And it's not about if they want to do it or intend to do it or wish to do it.

 It's about capability.

-And I think that this is this is something that you should focus on it and and because of that the fact that the Houthis are launching missiles from Yemen this is why we build the Aero two and three and we are intercepting them.
+And because of that, the fact that the Houthis are launching missiles from Yemen, this is why we built the Arrow 2 and 3 and we are intercepting them.

 One of the cruise missiles was intercepted by F-35, something that we bought in the United States of America.

-But let me ask you, General, because I've been there when there's been flare-ups and I've been there.
+But let me ask you, General, because I've been there when there's been flare-ups, and I've been there.

-They play in underground bunker playgrounds.
+They play in underground, underground bunker playgrounds because the missiles are so close.

-Because the missiles are so close, they get there in 13 seconds.
+They get there in 13 seconds.

-And I know the Iron Dome is great, but in many ways, isn't the Iron Dome just a Band-Aid?
+And I know the Iron Dome is great, but in many ways, isn't the Iron Dome just a band-aid?

-In the course of 10 years in that one little border town that I visited, they had shot 10,000 missiles over a 10-year period.
+Because in the course of 10 years in that one little border town that I visited, they had shot 10,000 missiles over a 10-year period.

 That's a lot of missiles.